 A universal symbol has also been used as the brand's logo.
 No matter where you go, the Belo signifies 'belonging.'

 Coca-Cola is still a big force in today's globe, despite being one of the oldest participants in the global game.
 To re-establish its brand with worldwide consumers, the firm has continually adapted to changing circumstances.

-When the firm initially expanded worldwide in the 1980s and 1990s, they attempted to unify both their marketing and their goods, but it did not go as planned.
+When the firm initially expanded worldwide in the 1980s and 1990s, it attempted to unify both its marketing and its goods, but it did not go as planned.
 They were met with a massive response from foreign markets, which linked them to American imperialism.
 Coca-Cola, on the other hand, reacted swiftly and launched its 'think local-act local' marketing approach, which aimed to enhance local awareness.

 Ikea has grown into a worldwide renowned brand with stores all over the world since its founding in 1943.
 The company's globally appealing brand qualities of cheap price, sustainability, shape, function, and quality are responsible for its success.